-(2) A 2021 book by Franco Serafini describes occurrences of these events at Tixtla and Solkolka.
-A purported recent example of one of these events occurred at a Thomaston, Connecticut church and involved duplication. (+) Another noted event of this type occurred at Lanciano in the eighth century.
+(2) A 2021 book by Franco Serafini is titled for these things and their Stunning Science.
+That work describes occurrences of these events at Tixtla and Solkolka, and a purported recent example of one of these events occurred at a Thomaston, Connecticut church and involved duplication. (+) Another noted event of this type occurred at Lanciano in the eighth century.
 Most often involving the host bleeding (), these are, for the points, what supposedly inexplicable events during Catholic communion?